Lab Manual

 • Meet with Dan every semester to talk about professional development and career progress.

 • Apply for grants and fellowships.
 I will only hire you if I can support you, but it’s nevertheless in your best interest to get experience writing grants.
-Plus, if you get them, you’ll be helping out the entire lab as well as yourself.
-You’ll free up funds previously allocated to you, and grants look nice on a CV!
+Plus, if you get them, you’ll be building career momentum, and helping out the entire lab’s budget in the process.
+You’ll free up funds previously allocated to you, and grants, fellowships, and awards look great on a CV!

 • Apply for jobs (of whatever type you choose) when you’re ready.
 If you think you’d like to leave academia, that’s completely ok—but you should still treat your post-doc seriously, and talk to me about how to best train for a job outside academia.
 When you’re ready, we can talk about strategies for strong application materials.